peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 To sidestep localized routing issues, the Parental Agent MAY also attempt contacting the nameserver from another vantage point.

-If an inconsistent state is encountered, the Parental Agent MUST take no action.
+If an inconsistent state is encountered, the Parental Agent MUST abort the operation.
-Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, had the state been consistent.
+Specifically, it MUST NOT delete or alter any existing RRset that would have been deleted or altered, and MUST NOT create any RRsets that would have been created, had the polling state been consistent.

 To accommodate transient inconsistencies (e.g. replication delays), the Parental Agent MAY retry the full process, repeating all queries.